 Are exams still taking place?
 What are the plans for the current semester and the winter semester?
 What does 'secure on-campus activity' mean?
 How has the coronavirus pandemic impacted the working conditions of employees, researchers, etc.?
 On this page you can find the answers to these and other questions about how the university is dealing with the coronavirus.

-Because the situation is a dynamic one, further decisions and measures are possible over the coming days.
+Because the situation is a dynamic one, further decisions and measures are possible.
 Please check your emails and the information on this page regularly – making sure to note the date the question was last updated.
-We ask for your understanding and patience.
-Given the current crisis situation, it may take a while to answer all of the more detailed questions.

 studienberatung (@) haw-hamburg.de

 fm-leitung (@) haw-hamburg.de

 Questions from employees (e.g. regarding home-office rules)